Features of Inks

 This printer uses ECO-UV (EUV5) inks.
 ECO-UV (EUV5) inks are fixed to the object instantly by ultraviolet light.
 This makes it possible to print on materials*1 that are difficult to print on using conventional inks.

-This printer has one ink type in five colors (cyan, magenta, yellow, black, and white) and a primer.
+- Five colors (cyan, magenta, yellow, black, and white) and primer

 Features of Primer